 Contract of employment

-Under the Regulations the new employer is legally obliged to take on the existing employees of the business.
-The new employer must take on the employees on the same terms and conditions (except for pensions – see below).
+Your new employer is legally obligated to take on the existing employees of the business.
+They must maintain the same terms and conditions, except pensions (explained below).

-This means that the terms and conditions in your contract of employment and your employer’s obligations are automatically transferred to your new employer.
+This means that the terms and conditions in your employment contract and your employer’s obligations, automatically transfer to your new employer.

-If there is a collective agreement (for example, on shift arrangements and overtime) your new employer must continue to keep to its terms and conditions until it expires or is replaced.
+If there is a collective agreement in place, for example, on shift arrangements or overtime) your new employer must continue to keep to its terms and conditions until it either expires or is replaced.

-Employee pension rights in relation to old age, invalidity or survivors benefits generally do not transfer to the new employment.
+Employee pension rights in relation to old age, invalidity, or survivor benefits generally do not transfer to the new employer.

-So if you have an existing occupational pension, this may not continue as before.
-This means the new employer is not obliged to continue making the same pension contributions on your behalf.
-However, any entitlements that you have built-up before the transfer must be protected by the new employer.
+If you have an existing occupational pension, it may not continue in the same way.
+This means the new employer is not obligated to make the same pension contributions on your behalf.
+However, any entitlements you have built up before the transfer must be protected by the new employer.

-If your previous employer had provided entitlements similar to pension schemes though, such as an entitlement to a lump sum on dismissal before retirement, the new employer must ensure that those rights are protected and continue.
+If your previous employer offered entitlements similar to pension schemes, such as a lump sum entitlement on dismissal before retirement, the new employer must ensure that those rights are protected and continue.

-This is a complex area of TUPE law and you may need to contact the trustees of your pension scheme or get legal advice.
+It’s important to note that pensions under TUPE law can be complex, and you may need to contact the trustees of your pension scheme or get legal advice for more guidance.

-The transfer of a business (or part of), does not in itself constitute grounds for dismissal.
+The transfer of a business (or part of it), does not automatically give your employer the right to dismiss you.

-However, your employer can dismiss you if there are justifiable economic, technical or organisational reasons.
+However, your employer can end your employment if they have justifiable economic, technical, or organisational reasons.

-Whether there are justifiable grounds for dismissal will depend on the facts of each case.
-If you do not agree the grounds exist, you can bring a claim for unfair dismissal - see 'How to complain about a TUPE' below.
+Whether these reasons are justified will depend on the specific circumstances of each case.
+If you disagree with the grounds for dismissal, you can claim for unfair dismissal - see 'How to complain about a TUPE' below.

-If your contract of employment is terminated because a transfer involves a substantial change in working conditions to your detriment, your employer is considered responsible for the termination of the employment.
+If your employment contract is terminated due to a transfer that substantially worsens your working conditions, your employer is considered responsible for the termination.

-You have a general right to information and consultation on issues that directly affect you.
+You have a right to be informed and consulted by your employer on issues directly affecting you.
 This right is set out in the Employees (Provision of Information and Consultation) Act 2006.

-The legislation requires employers to inform and consult employees on any decisions likely to lead to substantial changes in work organisation or contractual relations.
-There is a particular mention of mergers and acquisitions and to collective redundancies.
+Employers must inform and consult employees on any decisions likely to lead to substantial changes to work organisation or contractual relations.

-Under the Regulations, you or your union must be given the following details of the transfer:
+You or your union must get the following details of the transfer: